 Survivor in the Cook Islands

-I swear I am starting to feel like I’m on the Survivor tour – first Borneo, then Palau and now the Cook Islands…I’ve seen almost as many Survivor islands as Jeff Probst.
+I swear I am starting to feel like I’m on the Survivor tour – first Borneo, then Palau, and now the Cook Islands.
+I’ve seen almost as many Survivor islands as Jeff Probst.

-I’m telling you, the best gig in the world has got to be “first person voted off Survivor.”
-The bungalows where they stayed were gorgeous!
-I’m beginning to re-think my whole “I wouldn’t last a day on Survivor” theory…maybe I’d only need to last a day?
+The bungalows where they stayed are gorgeous!
+I’m beginning to re-think my whole “I wouldn’t last a day on Survivor” theory.

-They even used our boat to film one of the rewards for winning a challenge, a sumptuous lunch on the lagoon – I actually think I remember seeing that episode.
+They even used our boat to film one of the rewards for winning a challenge, a sumptuous lunch on the lagoon.
+I actually think I remember seeing that episode.

 During the two months they filmed the show, tour boats like mine were unable to travel the normal route and had to visit other islands in the lagoon on the day trips.
 I’m glad I didn’t visit the Cook Islands during that time!